 Baking soda, also known as bicarbonate of soda or sodium bicarbonate (scientific term), is most commonly used in baking and pastries.
 Little is known about the many other startling uses of this commonly found substance.
-Here, you will discover a few of the common problems found at home and how we can surprisingly use baking soda as a great solution to them.
+Here, you will discover a few of the common problems around the house that can be solved using baking soda in surprising ways.

 Sprinkle some baking soda into your dishwashing rubber gloves each time you take them off.
 Not only will they absorb dampness and keep them fresh, but they will also glide on and off easily.